nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-lts-2021.md

 ## Prerequisites

-This upgrade notes assumes that Nuxeo Server is up to date in 10.10 before the upgrade, which means:
+This upgrade notes assume that Nuxeo Server is up to date in 10.10 before the upgrade, which means:

 - Nuxeo Server is on 10.10 with the latest hotfixes
 - All the migrations have been successfully completed (comments and trash).